marcomarino123/magnopy/docs/source/development/theory-notes.rst

 ================

-The formulas for the classical energy are written for the case of non-normalized spins, all other notation properties being arbitrary.
+The formulas for the classical energy are written for the case of non-normalized spins, all other convention properties being arbitrary.

 .. math::
     E^{(0)}